Care experience

 Personal statement

-Your personal statement provides the opportunity to express your personal qualities and attributes related to a rewarding career as a paramedic.
+Your personal statement gives you the chance to show your qualities and strengths for a career as a paramedic.
 The statement should include a clear articulation of:

 - Rationale for your choice of career